jimmyhuco/simple-calculator/README.md

-# It's simple calculator writen in ReasonML
+# It's another calculator written in Reason using ReasonReact

 ## Up and Running